mpepping/solarman-mqtt/README.md

 # solarman-mqtt

 Script to retrieve current Solar PV data from the Solarman API, and send Power (W) and Energy (kWh) metrics to a MQTT broker, for further use in home automation.
-Several PV vendors use the Solarman Smart platform for statistics (for example Trannergy).
+Several PV vendors use the Solarman Smart platform for statistics.
+One example are the Trannergy PV converters.

 ```lang=bash
 podman run -ti --rm ghcr.io/mpepping/solarman-mqtt:latest -h